-Superstock 1000 machines: minimum weight = dry weight minus 12 kg
+Superstock 1000 machines: minimum weight = dry weight minus 12 kg.
+In any case the minimum weight of SStk 1000 motorcycles cannot be lower than 165 kg!

 In the final inspection at the end of the race, the checked machines will be weighed in the condition they were at the end of the race.